How To Get Video Surveillance Thrown Out Of Court Uk

 5. Expert Testimony Consider seeking expert testimony to challenge the authenticity or interpretation of the video surveillance evidence.
 Expert analysis can help cast doubt on the reliability of the footage.

-See also How To Get Full Screen On Video Surveillance
+See also How To Integrate Security Solutions With Video Surveillance

 By carefully evaluating these factors and taking appropriate steps, it may be possible to exclude video surveillance evidence from court proceedings in the UK.